Bernard-A/IoTRoam-Tutorial/End-Device.md

 # Multitech End-Device Setup

-This page explains setting up of the ED, so that it can send data over LoRa PHY
+This page explains setting up of the ED, so that it can send data over LoRa Radio Frequency.

 ## Hardware Setup